ERP for Regulated Industries: A Closer Look at ERP Software Validation

 According to the FDA in an article entitled “General Principles of Software Validation,” ERP software validation is vital to overall public health and safety.
 As the FDA notes, their charter is “to protect the public health by assuring the safety, efficacy and security of drugs, biological products and medical devices.”

 Legislation that underpins this charter is the U.S. Code of Federal Regulations (CFR) Title 21 which sets the laws and mandates application to Food and Drugs.
 These regulations detail the Good Manufacturing Processes (GMPs) and Quality System Management principles companies must use to comply with the law.
-Regulations enforced via review/apprvaol of document submissions and periodic site inspections.
+Regulations enforced via review/approval of document submissions and periodic site inspections.
 Criminal and civil penalties apply for non-compliance

 What to Keep in Mind